Drakonis96/plexytrackt/README.md

 The application uses `plexapi` version 4.15 or newer (but below 5).

 If you don't already have the Trakt credentials, please see the next sections on how to obtain them.

+### Collections and watchlists

+If you mark a list as liked on Trakt, PlexyTrackt will create a Plex collection with the same name and add the matching movies or shows found in your library.
+Likewise, any collection created in Plex will be mirrored as a list on Trakt.
+Watchlists are also kept in sync both ways, so adding or removing an item in one platform is reflected in the other.

 ## Getting a Plex token